The Last Movie Star: Plot

 The next day when Lil arrives at the motel to drive him to the festival, Vic insists on being driven to his home town, several hours away in Knoxville, Tennessee.
 They visit his boyhood home and the football stadium where he played college football.
 He explains that he started six games as a sophomore during their undefeated season.
-In the last game, with time running out his team is losing, he scores the winning touchdown but is injured and never able to play again.
+In the last game, with time running out and his team losing, he scores the winning touchdown but is injured and never able to play again.
 He doesn't have respect for acting but explains that being a football player is really something to be admired which only adds to his bitterness.

 Vic tells Lil that while he was there he fell in love and married his first wife.
 He dumped her once he started becoming famous.
 Looking back, he sees that, out of all his wives, she was the only one that loved him for who he was, not just because he was a movie star.
 They go to a luxury hotel where he is recognized and given a suite.
 While there, Lil finds out her boyfriend is cheating on her from his social media posts.
-She wants to confront him, but Vic tells her that if the boyfriend isn't treating her good, he isn't worth it and Vic knows from personal experience.
+She wants to confront him, but Vic tells her that if the boyfriend isn't treating her well, he isn't worth it and Vic knows from personal experience.
 They also go to the nursing home where his first wife lives but they find she suffers from dementia and does not recognize him.

 Vic thinks back on his career and imagines himself in his old movies interacting with the characters he played.
 First in a scene from Smokey and the Bandit and then Deliverance.
 Thinking of the women he treated badly, Vic decides to see his first wife again.
-The next morning, they take her out of the nursing home and take her to the college campus where Vic apologizes and asks her to marry him again.
-She is happy but still doesn't know what is happening.
-They return to the festival just as the last movie is playing (with scenes from an episode of Gunsmoke).
+The next morning, they take her from the nursing home to the riverside where Vic apologizes and re-enacts his marriage proposal.
+She is happy and they kiss.
+Vic and Lil return to the festival just as the last movie is playing (with scenes from an episode of Gunsmoke).
 Now more at peace, Vic accepts the award and their praise.

 Cast

 Production

-According to director Adam Rifkin, it took him about seven years to secure financing for the film.
-Rifkin had written the film with Burt Reynolds specifically in mind for the lead role, with many elements of the main character sharing similarities to Reynolds's personal life.
+Director Adam Rifkin said it took him about seven years to secure financing for the film.
+He wrote the film with Burt Reynolds in mind for the lead role, with many elements of the main character sharing similarities to Reynolds's personal life.
 Principal photography began on May 9, 2016.
 Most of the film was shot in Knoxville, Tennessee.

-Scenes from previous Reynolds films Deliverance (1972) and Smokey and the Bandit (1977) were included in the film.
+Scenes from previous Reynolds films Deliverance (1972) and Smokey and the Bandit (1977) were included in the film, with 2016-Reynolds inserted.